How To Create A To Do List In WordPress

 Show Added By

-Enabling this option (‘Yes’) lets you display which of your members has added an item to the to-do list.
+If this option is enabled (‘Yes’), you can display which of your members has added an item to your to-do list.

 Note: This setting only applies if ‘List View’ is set to ‘Group’.